 The privileged testaments are regulated by art.
 1047 and art.
 1048 and they refer to testaments concluded under special conditions or in special situations.

 The handwritten testament must be written entirely by hand, dated and signed by the testator's hand.
+One of our lawyers in Romania can help those interested write this document according to their will.

 According to art.
 1042, before its execution, the holograph testament must be brought before a public notary in order to be marked as unchanged, after which those interested can receive copies of the holograph testament.